TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Marker entities
-	- Special-purpose components:
-		- shape_aabb
-			- can be used by wandering pixels!
-				- and thus the editor will allow us to change reach easily
-		- shape_polygon can be used both for marking and for physical bodies
-	- separation between visible shapes and physical shapes is described elsewhere
-		- but the same logic would be used nevertheless

-- find closest point pairs for fish?
-	- firstly determine if the setting of the new npo node isn't actually the bottleneck
-	- tho probably it's the false positives

-- Sound should be loaded from the smallest to the biggest
-	- So that effects are loaded first
-	- New synchronization
-		- store std::atomic<bool> next to sound_buffer in loaded_sounds_map
-			- set it to false whenever definition changes or it is to be loaded
-			- check if future is implemented same way

-- Note: drone sound (sentience sounds overall) will be calculated exactly as the firing engine sound
-	- Sentience humming caches
-	- These don't need their playing pos synchronized

 - Transform design
 	- It is the case that many entities might share identical origin, in which case it would be unwieldy to update origins for all entities to a new one.
 		- E.g. fish in aquarium.